confusedkernel/teewhy.net/content/blog/red-black-tree/index.md

 - dsm
 categories:
 - comp sci
-date: 2023-11-20T23:15:44+08:00
+date: 2024-03-27T23:15:44+08:00
-draft: true
+draft: false
 readingTime: true
 toc: true
 ---
 {{< callout type="info" >}}
-  I'm writing this to help me understand red-black trees better.
-Don't hesitate to reach out if there are any mistakes in this article!
+If you think this article is a bit empty...
+It's because it is.
+I'm still writing and adding more details to it!
 {{< /callout >}}

 The red-black tree and the binary search tree are both basic data structures.
 They're both commonly used binary tree structures, except the red-black tree is a tad bit *quirkier* than the binary search tree.